 In particular, females with calves can establish groups and have intricate social systems.
 A female’s home range typically extends into many different males’ territories, and both sexes communicate and mark territory with smell using dung posts.
 The vocal communication of white rhinos includes a variety of sounds, from the squeaking of calves to the growling or wailing of adults.
 Grunting has also been seen as a way of communication amongst black rhino populations.

-African rhinos are really grey, despite having a moniker that suggests they are black and white.
+African rhinos are grey, despite having a moniker that suggests they are black and white.
 The way a rhino’s lips are shaped makes them easy to identify.
-A white rhino will have a square lip, but a black rhino would have a hooked lip.
+A white rhino will have a square lip, but a black rhino will have a hooked lip.
 The hump on the back of the necks of black rhinos is less prominent.

 Rhinos defend themselves and utilize their horns as weapons during conflicts.
 They could also make a show of dominance or menace when they come into contact with other rhinos.
-While both rhino calves are born without horns, a stub will start to develop between the ages of one and two months and continue to develop throughout the course of a rhino’s lifespan into a characteristic horn form.
+While both rhino calves are born without horns, a stub will start to develop between the ages of one and two months and continue to develop throughout a rhino’s lifespan into a characteristic horn form.

 Rhinoceros have a 15–17 month gestation period, and their newborn calves can weigh up to 45 kg.
 Calves can nurse for up to a year and stay with their mothers for two to four years, or until the female is ready to have another calf.